agile-ts/documentation/docs/Interfaces.md

 ## `GroupConfig`

-The `GroupConfigInterface` is used as configuration object in the creation of `Groups`.
+The `GroupConfigInterface` is used in the creation and configuration of the [`Group Class`](./packages/core/features/collection/group/Introduction.md).
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface GroupConfigInterface {
   key?: GroupKey;